Man Up | Ep. 186 • May 23, 2017

 He then gets insecure and gets triggered.
 Is this interesting?
 It’s the same rationale, the same excuses, but of course he thinks it’s for revenge.
 The only reason he would get insecure at that point when she goes to meet the guy friend is if he went to meet the girl friend unconsciously out of self-esteem issues, out of insecurity, out of “I’m going to keep this girl, sort of – there’s some sexual tension there, keep one on the side just in case”, or just having female attention gives him that validation.
 And then that’s…

 Because if he’s not doing anything bad at all, he would not suspect her doing anything bad, and he would be really turned off by this girl’s reaction, but he’s not, because it’s understandable for him.
 Why?
-Because that’s his reaction when that happens.
+Because that’s his reaction to it when that happens.
 So, if she goes off to see her male friends, he gets insecure; so insecure, in fact, that he’ll message her other friends to ask about whether she is cheating on him.
 Are you guys following this?
 Hopefully.

 So you see, it’s reciprocating.
 This is just basically two very insecure people who don’t see it and aren’t dealing with their own insecurities, and just using each other to trigger each other’s insecurities, and then creating this drama.
 So, no matter what relationship he gets into, Raoul is going to constantly create this dynamic.
 And in fact, he’s going to be attracted to girls who are like this because they mirror it back to him.
 A secure woman would be really repulsed by his behavior.
 She would probably have just like said, “Raoul, we’re not right for each other.
 Good luck, and I really hope you feel better soon” and that’s it.